 The Creative Grids 4 1/2″ Ruler is one of the best for squaring up HSTs.
 It has a diagonal line that matches up with the seam.
 Notice how it perfectly lines up to square the HSTs.
 Note: I prefer the 6 1/2″ Creative Grids Ruler because it works for more sizes; however, I do think a 4 1/2″ ruler would be faster because you wouldn’t have to adjust for size.

 Wasn’t that magical?
 See how easy it is to make HSTs Eight at a Time.
 So practice making some HSTs using this method.

 Now, if you want to make the Midnight Star Table Topper, make two sets of HSTs Eight-at-a-Time using Dark Blue and White fabric.
 When you are done, you will have sixteen identical HST blocks.

 Set these sixteen HSTs aside because they are going to be part of the Midnight Star Table Topper which will be in another post.

-This block is also a part of a fun project called the Midnight Star Table Topper.
-This post is Part 2 and below is a link to Part 1 and Part 3.
+This block is Part 2 of a fun project called the Midnight Star Table Topper.
+Below are links to to Part 1 and Part 3, and Part 4.